OutpostUniverse/OP2Utility/ReadMe.md

  - Load of spite graphics (partial experimental support)
  - General file stream reading/writing

-The library can be compiled and used on both Windows and Linux. x86 and x64 architectures are fully supported.
-Partial unit test coverage is made using gtest.
+The library can be compiled and used on both Windows and Linux.
+Both x86 (32-bit) and x64 architectures are fully supported.
+Partial unit test coverage is made using [Google Test](https://github.com/google/googletest).
 Supported compilers:
  - Visual Studio 2017
  - GCC
  - Clang